School Safety Art Showcase

 2nd Prize: Friends School of Baltimore - Baltimore City

-3rd Prize: Chapelgate Christian Academy - Baltimore County
+3rd Prize: Chapelgate Christian Academy - Howard County

 High School Category: